Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Applications

-Under this assumptions, a fundamental matrix for this system, given by \eqref{eq:sol-fund-so3-2}, becomes:
+Under this assumptions, a fundamental matrix for this system, given by~\eqref{eq:sol-fund-so3-2}, becomes

-for $\{ y_1, y_2\}$ a basis of solutions of equation \eqref{eq:RS-eq2}.
+for $\{ y_1, y_2\}$ a basis of solutions of equation~\eqref{eq:RS-eq2}.

-Finally, we consider the following perturbation for the rigid solid system, according to the first approach for $\mathfrak{so}(3, C_K)$ systems (see equation \eqref{eq:system so3}):
+Finally, we consider the following perturbation for the rigid solid system, according to the first approach for $\mathfrak{so}(3, C_K)$ systems (see equation~\eqref{eq:system so3}):

-Following the philosophy of Darboux in the same vein as we did for the Frenet-Serret system, we can construct an infinite chain of such perturbed Poisson equations for the rigid body problem by applying Proposition \ref{secthdars031} (again, we restrict ourselves to the case $r=1$).
-The Darboux transformation is given by:
+Following the philosophy of Darboux in the same vein as we did for the Frenet--Serret system, we can construct an infinite chain of such perturbed Poisson equations for the rigid body problem by applying Proposition~\ref{secthdars031} (again, we restrict ourselves to the case $r=1$).
+The Darboux transformation is given by

-for $\theta_0 = \frac{y'}{y}$ and $\nu=m + \theta_0 ^2$, where $y$ is a solution of equation \eqref{eq:RS-eq1}.
-This transformation factors as
+for $\theta_0 = \frac{y'}{y}$ and $\nu=m + \theta_0 ^2$, where $y$ is a solution of equation~\eqref{eq:RS-eq1}.
+This transformation factors~as

-\section{Final Remarks}
+\section{Final remarks}

-In this paper, we have shown how, using tensor construction on $SL(2, C_K)$, we can define Darboux transformations for higher order linear differential systems such as $\Sym^2(SL(2, C_K))$-systems or $SO(3,C_K)$ systems, as summarized in the diagrams \eqref{eq:diag-1} and \eqref{eq:diag-2}.
+In this paper, we have elaborated a methodology which shows how, using tensor construction on ${\rm SL}(2, C_K)$, we can explicitly (and algorithmically) obtain Darboux transformations for higher-order linear differential systems such as $\Sym^2({\rm SL}(2, C_K))$-systems or ${\rm SO}(3,C_K)$ systems; the formulas are summarized in the diagrams~\eqref{eq:diag-1} and~\eqref{eq:diag-2}.

-Our tool to achieve this is the observation that Darboux transformations can be viewed as gauge transformations and hence may be extended using the tools of Tannakian constructions.
+Our tool to achieve this is the observation that Darboux transformations can be viewed as gauge transformations and hence may be extended using the tools of Tannakian constructions.\looseness=1

-We present an approach to solve $\Sym^2(\mathrm{SL}(2, C_K))$ systems together with two Darboux transformations for these kind of systems.
-From that, in a natural way, we fall into $\mathfrak{so}(3, C_K)$ systems.
-For that, we make explicit a direct method to transform an $\mathfrak{so}(3, C_K)$ system into a construction on a second order linear differential equation by means of the isomorphism between the Lie algebras $\mathfrak{so}(3, C_K)$ and $\mathfrak{sl} (2, C_K)$.
-This allows us to explicitly compute fundamental matrices and ``generalized'' Darboux transformations for $\Sym^2(\mathrm{SL}(2, C_K))$ systems as well as for $\mathfrak{so}(3, C_K)$ systems in terms of the solutions of the initial second order linear differential equation.
-The Darboux transformations obtained in this form come up in a natural way.
+Our approach allows to solve $\Sym^2(\mathrm{SL}(2, C_K))$ systems and produces two Darboux transformations for these kind of systems.
+In a natural way, we extend this to $\mathfrak{so}(3, C_K)$ systems: we transform an $\mathfrak{so}(3, C_K)$ system into a construction on a second-order linear differential equation by means of the classical isomorphism between the Lie algebras $\mathfrak{so}(3, C_K)$ and $\mathfrak{sl} (2, C_K)$.
+This series of transformations give explicit Darboux transformations for $\mathfrak{so}(3, C_K)$ systems, as well as first integrals and simple formulas (already known to experts) for solving them.\looseness=1